kasperstad/createvm.sh/README.md

     --dns-server            DNS Server (default: 8.8.8.8)
     --gateway               Default Gateway, if undefined, script will set it to the specified IP with the fouth octet as .1 (eg. default gateway will be 192.168.1.1)
-    --ssh-key               (required) SSH Key used for ssh'ing in using the user "ubuntu" --no-start-created      Don't start the VM after it's created
+    --ssh-keyfile           (required) SSH Keys used for ssh'ing in using the user "ubuntu", multiple ssh-keys allowed in file (one key on each line)
+    --no-start-created      Don't start the VM after it's created
 ```